 Adoptions are eligible for reimbursement when the following conditions are met:

-- The faculty or staff member meets the eligibility criteria (see Section 413.1).
+- The faculty or staff member is an Eligible Employee.

 - In the case of a foreign adoption, the adoption has been finalized.

 - In the case of the adoption of a child who is a citizen or resident of the United States, the adoption proceedings have been finalized or formally terminated.

 - The reimbursement request is submitted within six (6) months of the adoption's finalization (foreign and domestic adoptions) or formal termination (domestic adoptions only).

 - The expenses meet the definition of "qualified adoption expenses" (see Section 413.3).